gestaacinc/caseStudySQ/README.md

 5. **What’s one thing GESTAAC could do to make its collaboration with your industry even better for students and employers alike?**

 ---

-## Why These Humanized Questions Work

-1. **They’re conversational:** The questions feel less like a formal survey and more like a friendly conversation, which encourages respondents to open up.
-2. **They’re relatable:** By using phrases like “hands-on experiences” and “real-world tasks,” the questions resonate with the respondents’ everyday experiences.
-3. **They’re specific:** Each question asks for concrete examples or reflections, which helps gather richer, more detailed responses.
-4. **They’re actionable:** The qualitative questions ask for suggestions or improvements, which directly support your goal of developing practical recommendations.

----

-## How These Humanized Questions Align with Your Objectives

-1. **Objective 1 (Identify and Analyze Experiential Learning Strategies):**
-   - **Students:** Questions about meaningful hands-on experiences.
-   - **Trainers:** Questions about comfort and frequency of using hands-on methods.
-   - **Industry Partners:** Questions about the value of hands-on learning for their industry.

-2. **Objective 2 (Evaluate Impact on Student Outcomes):**
-   - **Students:** Questions about skill development and confidence.
-   - **Trainers:** Questions about perceived impact on student success.
-   - **Industry Partners:** Questions about graduate preparedness.

-3. **Objective 3 (Compare Outcomes Between Experiential and Traditional Methods):**
-   - **Students:** Questions about the effectiveness of hands-on learning.
-   - **Trainers:** Questions about the impact of hands-on learning on student outcomes.

-4. **Objective 4 (Explore Stakeholder Perceptions):**
-   - **Students:** Questions about challenges and meaningful experiences.
-   - **Trainers:** Questions about challenges and needed support.
-   - **Industry Partners:** Questions about collaboration and suggestions for improvement.

-5. **Objective 5 (Identify Contextual Factors):**
-   - **Trainers:** Questions about challenges and resource needs.
-   - **Industry Partners:** Questions about collaboration and industry benefits.

-6. **Objective 6 (Develop Recommendations):**
-   - **Trainers:** Questions about needed support and resources.
-   - **Industry Partners:** Questions about suggestions for improving collaboration.

----

-## Example of Humanized Combined Quantitative and Qualitative Question

-**For Students:**

-- **Quantitative:** On a scale of 1 to 5, how much do you feel that hands-on experiences like internships or projects have helped you gain the skills you need for your future career?
-- **Qualitative:** Can you tell us about a time when a hands-on experience really helped you learn something important?
-What made it so meaningful for you?

----